Tapjoy/simplexml/readme.md

 ## Stability

 simplxml underwent a major refactor for v0.1 in order to address comment support and a few other annoyances I had with the API. simplexml is now entering a more stable state as of v0.1.
-While trunk is not gaurenteed to be clear of breaking changes, they will be well documented moving forward, and tags will be avilable of older releases.
-Please remember to vendor your dependancies :)
+While trunk is not guaranteed to be clear of breaking changes, they will be well documented moving forward, and tags will be available of older releases.
+Please remember to vendor your dependencies :)

 ## Usage